David Lindsay of Edzell, Lord Edzell: Early life

 The eldest son of David Lindsay, 9th Earl of Crawford and Catherine Campbell, daughter of Sir John Campbell of Lorn.
 His mother had been married before and he had five half siblings.
 Lindsay was born about 1551.
 On the death of his father in 1558 he succeeded only to barony and other estates of Edzell, the earldom of Crawford passing to David Lindsay, 10th Earl of Crawford, son of the "wicked master".
 With his brother, Lord Menmuir, he was educated on the continent under the care of James Lawson.
 He was interested in agricultural improvement and the exploitation of minerals on his estate.

 In March 1594, Lord Menmuir convinced a German mining expert Bernard Fechtenburg working for Thomas Foulis to work for Edzell.
 Fechtenburg said that Edzell's samples of ores were more promising than an assay made by Foulis' other experts suggested.
+David Lindsay of Edzell was a witness at the baptism of a son of the Flemish prospector Eustachius Roche in August 1598.

 Edzell was one of those who on 3 May 1578 signed a band in favour of the Earl of Mar as guardian of the young king James VI of Scotland.
 On 14 June of the same year he appeared as procurator for the sureties of David Lindsay, 11th Earl of Crawford.
 He was knighted at the creation of Esmé Stuart as Duke of Lennox in October 1581.
 On 27 August 1583, a remission was granted to Lindsay and others under the great seal for the murder of Campbell of Lundie.